liornoy/static-routes-with-bfd/README.md

 # static-routes-with-bfd
-Set up a BFD connection between docker container and 2 nodes in kind cluster
+Set up a BFD connection between docker container and 2 nodes in kubernetes cluster